simomat/spyjest/README.md

 ```
 AssertionError:
 Expected: a function that was not called
-     but: was called 1 times
+     but: was called 1 time
 ```

 Express how often a function should be called.